Kristof Farms

 Kristof Farms is an apple orchard and grape vineyard located in Willamette Valley of the United States, near the city of Yamhill, Oregon.
 The land was first homesteaded in the early 20th century and produced cherries until 2018, at which point the farm was converted to produce cider apples and pinot noir grapes.

+The two-time Pulitzer Prize winner Nicholas Kristof was raised on this 73 acre farm, which grew cherries and sheep during his youth, and he attended the local Yamhill-Carlton High School.
+The farm is situated in the Yamhill-Carlton AVA, which is known for its soil of marine sediments and positioning behind a rain shadow formed by the Oregon Coast Range.

+In 2022, the Kristof family harvested their first vintage, including a Chardonnay that topped Wine Spectator's review of Oregon Chardonnays.
+The farm also includes a block of Pinot Noir with partial shading from Douglas-fir trees that support the higher acidity and lower sugar for a bright Rosé.

 Kristof Farms is featured in Nicholas Kristof and Sheryl WuDunn's book Tightrope.
 The authors attribute their decision to plant high-value crops to research done for the book.

 In an interview with local magazine Willamette Week, Kristof said, "Yamhill, in many ways, has done spectacularly well with the arrival of the wine and tourism industry.
 It truly is a spectacularly thriving and resilient place.
 America is also thriving and strong and resilient, yet there are a lot of Americans who have been left behind.
 So, by all means, readers should come to visit Yamhill and drink good Yamhill pinots while also understanding that there's a story beyond the vineyards."